digitalbazaar/vc-playground-docs/developers/verifiers/multicredentials/index.md

 ---
 # {{ title }}

-The [CHAPI Playground](https://vcplayground.org/) supports the delivery of `QueryByExample` requests for doing Multi-Credential Verification as a [Verifiable Credential Verifier](./).
+The [VC Playground](https://vcplayground.org/) supports the delivery of `QueryByExample` requests for doing Multi-Credential Verification as a [Verifiable Credential Verifier](./).